-There is probably nothing that breaks my heart more than realizing my child has a fever, he or she looks downright pathetic.
+When one of my children has a fever, he or she looks downright pathetic.
 The only thing worse is when both of them have elevated temps.
 They just look so pitiful and pale when their temperatures are up.
-I know that a fever isn’t always a bad thing, but sometimes it is important to get the fever in your child down.
+I know that a fever isn’t a bad thing, but sometimes it is important to get the fever in your child down.
 That’s why I am sharing some of my favorite mom hacks for dealing with fevers.
-When the “village” is missing, the next best thing is finding online parenting tips for moms who’ve been there.
+When the “village” is missing, the next best thing is finding online parenting tips from moms who’ve been there.

 Check out these natural home remedies to help reduce a fever.

-When I was a kid, I remember my mom grabbing me a wet washcloth and placing it on my forehead.
+When I was a kid, I remember my mom grabbing a wet washcloth and placing it on my forehead.
 (I was always the sick kid in my family!)
 This always did the trick for me and helped to reduce fever.
 I don’t place the washcloth on my kid’s forehead, though.
-A lukewarm washcloth is so simple, but it also helps to bring the body temperature down.
+A lukewarm washcloth is so simple, but it also helps to gently bring the body’s core temperature down.
 This is a good alternative if you do not want to use Tylenol or any other type of fever-reducing medicine.

 The reason that I use a lukewarm washcloth is that it isn’t cold enough to give your child the shivers and causes less discomfort.
 I lift up my baby or child’s shirt and gently wipe his or her back with the warm cloth. *Please note that shivering is a body’s response to cold and is meant to raise body temperature in cold environments.
 You do not want to raise your child’s temperature when he or she has a fever.
 Your goal is to lower it!